ItsToxicGG/PMMP-LEARNING/README.md

+# Branches
+12 branches will be done in this github telling you alot about pocketmine plugins
+(including adding scoreboards, bossbars, forms and invmenu) so be ready for all of this!
 # INTRODUCTION (what is a pocketmine plugin)
 A plugin is an external module which can be added to your server to add custom features, change default behaviours and more.
 PocketMine-MP supports plugins to customize and/or modify PocketMine-MP servers for better experience and customization.
 Plugins allows server owners to achieve certain tasks or behaviors in their servers that are not officially implemented in PocketMine-MP.
 There are many interesting and useful plugins that already exists, such as world editing, automatic restarts, and economy system.
 # Plugin.yml